 - The SIM should have credit or airtime.

-Note: It is very important to use 1.5V Lithium, or 3.6V Lithium thionyl chloride (LTC) AA batteries.
+It is very important to use 1.5V Lithium, or 3.6V Lithium thionyl chloride (LTC) AA batteries.
 If you use normal Alkaline AA batteries then they will only operate for about 50% of their useful life.
+It is important that LTC batteries can supply sufficient pulse current.
+Not all models are built the same!

 Once inserted, the LED should flash continuously.
 If it does not, it means the unit has not yet reset.
 In this case, remove the batteries for a minute or two to allow any residual charge to drain, and then reinsert them.
 Failure to reset the unit will prevent proper resetting of the battery life statistics.